MTN Group: SuperSonic

 Supersonic provides Fibre through most Service Providers including OpenServe and Vumatel.
 SuperSonic also offers “Air Fibre”, a 5G Based Mobile data service introduced in February 2021.

-In July 2021, they were fourth from the bottom of a list of 16 big ISP's that were rated.
+PIn July 2021, they were fourth from the bottom of a list of 16 big ISP's that were rated.

 Sponsorships

+Past

 MTN Group sponsored the CAF Champions League football competition, as well as APOEL FC, winners of the Cypriot First Division in 2009, 2011, 2013 and 2014, and participants in the 2009–10 and 2011–12 UEFA Champions League.

-On 18 March 2010, it was announced that MTN signed a sponsorship deal with English football club Manchester United F.C.
+In March 2010, MTN signed a three-and-half year sponsorship deal with English football club Manchester United F.C.

-Since 2017, MTN Group is the primary sponsor of the South Africa national rugby union team.
+From 2018 to 2025 MTN was the primary sponsor of the South Africa national rugby union team.

+Current

+In 2010 MTN Group became the title sponsor of the Ghana FA Cup, renamed the MTN FA Cup.
+In September 2025, the company deepened its investment in Ghanaian football with a two-year deal to sponsor its football teams the Black Stars, Black Queens, Black Satellites, and Black Starlets, in addition to the Elite U-19 Championship.